 He is considered the wine industry’s foremost futurist and thought leader, harnessing the power and potential of digital tools and methodologies to move the industry into the future.

-Peter Marks, Master of Wine, is an internationally respected wine industry consultant and educator based in the Napa Valley.
-Marks is one of only 52 Masters of Wine residing in the United States and one of 382 in the world.
+Peter Marks, Master of Wine, is the Vice President of Education and a Partner of the Napa Valley Wine Academy in Napa, California.
+Peter is an internationally respected wine industry consultant and educator with 39 years of industry experience.
+Marks is one of only 52 Masters of Wine residing in the United States and one of 389 in the world.
 The prestigious Master of Wine (MW) title is bestowed by the Institute of Masters of Wine (IMW) in London.
 Marks received his MW designation in 1995 when he became the 10th American to pass.
 That year he also became the first American to receive the Madame Bollinger Foundation Award, which is bestowed annually to the MW candidate with the highest blind tasting score.

 Marks graduated from the University of California at Davis in 1976 with a B.S. degree with highest honors in Food Service Management.
 His personal interest in wine led him to the wine trade in 1981.

-Marks is on the Education and Exam Board of the Institute of Masters of Wine, he is the Panel Chair of the Practical (Tasting) Exam for the Institute of Masters of Wine and he judges many international wine competitions.
-He is also a member of the Society of Wine Educators, teaches wine classes independently and through the Napa Valley Wine Academy, and he assists with many charitable fundraisers throughout the year.
+Marks is on the Education and Exam Board of the Institute of Masters of Wine.
+He is the Panel Chair of the Practical (Tasting) Exam for the Institute of Masters of Wine and he judges many international wine competitions.
+He is also a member of the Society of Wine Educators and assists with many charitable fundraisers throughout the year.
 Marks enjoys riding his bike in the Napa Valley, especially up Mt.
 Veeder and through the beautiful vineyards.

 Benoît Marsan holds a Ph.D. in Chemistry from Institut national de la recherche scientifique (INRS).
 He is a professor at the University du Québec à Montreal (UQAM) and is internationally recognized in the field of solar energy whose innovations have been listed among the Top 10 discoveries of 2010 by Quebec Science magazine.
 Being a great wine passionate, he was educated in professional tasting by Bertrand Eichel, the best sommelier of Quebec 2009.
 Having refined his knowledge and expanded his expertise in wine chemistry, he founded scienceetvin.com in 2015.
 Speaker at national/international conferences, symposia and wine shows, he teaches wine chemistry to wine professionals and general population.
 From 2013 to 2016, he has been an important contributor to the course Analyse sensorielle et analyse organoleptique at Institut de tourisme et d’hôtellerie du Québec (ITHQ).